 Furthermore, in 2018 Apple announced the addition of the ‘Movement Disorder API’ to its open-source Research Kit API.
 This allows Apple Watch users to monitor Parkinson’s Disease symptoms, and see the results and breakdowns on a graph on an iPhone.

 As well as wearable medical devices and fitness trackers, there are plenty of more left field wearables to choose from, too, such as AR headsets, smart clothing and smart jewellery.

-At the time of writing, the COVID-19 pandemic still has much of the world in its grip with 37.8 million cases since the start.
-Initiatives, innovations and technologies have been rallied and progressed rapidly to respond to this wholly unprecedented global threat.
+Initiatives, innovations and technologies have been rallied and progressed rapidly to respond to COVID-19.
 Technologies deployed to combat the virus include:

 - IoT-enabled drones

 Check out our blog post to learn more about tech innovations in healthcare how they could be used moving forward in a world after COVID-19.